Gigi (1958 film): Casting

 Lerner recalls that for the film Gigi, "The casting was so haphazard, I don't know how they ever got it on."
 He wrote the part of Honoré Lachaille for Chevalier, but the rest of the casting was still undecided.
 Having second thoughts about Audrey Hepburn, Freed asked Lerner to meet with her in Paris, but she declined the role.
 The producer then asked him to fly to London to speak to Leslie Caron, who was living there with her husband Peter Hall.
 Lerner was surprised to discover the star had become anglicized to the point of losing her French accent.
 She had recently starred in an unsuccessful stage production of Gigi, but when she heard Lerner's interpretation of the story greatly differed from that of the play, she accepted his offer.
 Her singing voice was dubbed by Betty Wand, though Caron filmed mainly to her own tracks (a brief clip of Caron's voice is heard in the DVD extras).
 Dirk Bogarde expressed interest, as well, but ultimately was unable to free himself from his contract with J. Arthur Rank.
-Recalling Louis Jourdan from his performance in Three Coins in the Fountain, Freed offered him the role of Gaston.
+Recalling Louis Jourdan from his performance in the 1954 film Three Coins in the Fountain, Freed offered him the role of Gaston.